mrkaye97/fitbit-data/README.md

 --p YOUR_MYSQL_PASSWORD (mandatory)

---m (defaults to yesterday, specifying "fill" will allow you to fill a range of dates from a set start date to yesterday)

 --s (start date for fill in format %Y-%m-%d without quotation marks.
-Does not do anything if --m fill is not set.)
+If not set, defaults to one week ago.)